w3nl/typeorm/docs/data-source-options.md

 -   `uuidExtension` - The Postgres extension to use when generating UUIDs.
 Defaults to `uuid-ossp`.
 Can be changed to `pgcrypto` if the `uuid-ossp` extension is unavailable.

 -   `poolErrorHandler` - A function that get's called when underlying pool emits `'error'` event.
-Takes single parameter (error instance) and defaults to logging with `warn` level.
+Takes a single parameter (error instance) and defaults to logging with `warn` level.

 -   `maxTransactionRetries` - A maximum number of transaction retries in case of 40001 error.
 Defaults to 5.